 BCI is here to be a strong voice for the industry.
 To ensure the stability of the industry, we need the contributions of our members.
 Please consider whether your company would like to be active on any of our committees.
 We are always open to fresh ideas for improving BCI’s value to our members.

-The Advancing Lead Batteries Communications Initiative (ALBCI) aims to increase awareness of the critical importance of lead batteries to power our daily lives.
-It serves as the communications management team for BCI and the lead battery industry.
-The committee is comprised of senior communications executives from BCI member companies and is focused on marketing and communicating lead battery industry objectives to policymakers and stakeholders.
-ALBCI meets biweekly via teleconference and at the annual convention and in October during Committee Week.
+The Battery Communications Committee aims to increase awareness of the critical importance of energy storage solutions to power our daily lives and the global economy.
+It serves as the communications management team for BCI and the broader battery industry.
+The committee is comprised of senior communications executives from BCI member companies and is focused on reinforcing industry objectives to policymakers and stakeholders.
+The committee meets biweekly via teleconference and at the annual convention and in October during Committee Week.

 Staff Liaison: Jeff Reeves